 The readers of Pro Wrestling Stories come from all walks of life and professions, including current and former professional wrestlers who also wanted to share their stories about meeting André.

-Rick Bauer was a former wrestler in the National Wrestling Federation (NWF) in the mid to late ‘80s but also an editor, videographer, writer and producer for ESPN and Comcast Sportsnet Philadelphia.
-For several years now he’s tried to present his Bobby Champion TV series to the fans, a story about a collegiate wrestler who forgoes his wrestling scholarship when he finds out his girlfriend is pregnant, and instead takes a different route and tries his hand in the world of pro wrestling to support his family where he acquires fame and fortune but also suffers the pitfalls that come with it.
+Rick Bauer was a former wrestler in the National Wrestling Federation (NWF) in the mid to late ’80s but also an editor, videographer, writer, and producer for ESPN and Comcast Sportsnet Philadelphia.
+For several years now, he’s tried to present his Bobby Champion TV series to the fans — a story about a collegiate wrestler who forgoes his wrestling scholarship when he finds out his girlfriend is pregnant.
+Instead, he takes a different route and tries his hand in the world of pro wrestling to support his family, where he acquires fame and fortune but also suffers the pitfalls that come with it.

 The comprehensive biography that promises to answer all the burning questions, “The Eighth Wonder of the World: The True Story of André The Giant,” is scheduled for an April 28th, 2020 release and can be pre-ordered here.

 If you enjoyed this piece, be sure not to miss these recommended articles on our site: